Denyce Graves

 Denyce Graves (born March 7, 1964) is an American mezzo-soprano opera singer.
+Graves announced that she plans to retire from the stage, and that her final appearance will be on January 24, 2026, in the Metropolitan Opera's performance of Porgy and Bess.

 Early life

 Graves was born on March 7, 1964, in Washington, D.C., to Charles Graves and Dorothy (Middleton) Graves-Kenner.
 She is the middle of three children and was raised by her mother on Galveston Street, S.W., in the Bellevue section of Washington.
 She graduated from the Duke Ellington School of the Arts in 1981.
 Graves studied voice at the Oberlin Conservatory of Music and the New England Conservatory with Helen Hodam.
 She worked at the Wolf Trap Opera Company, which provides further training and experience for young singers who are between their academic training and full-time professional careers.
 Soon after, she was invited by David Gockley to participate in the Houston Opera Studio, from 1988 to 1990, where she studied with Elena Nikolaidi.